The fourth scope of the GHGP

 Emissions calculation is, for the time being, still voluntarily.
 But as they say, to measure is to know.
 The key first step in reducing carbon emissions, is to calculate and monitor them.
 Making sure your data is accurate, your calculations are right, and your accountant is aware of the latest legislation regarding carbon accounting, which will be in effect in fiscal year 2024.
 Remember, the question is not if but when is your company obligated to calculate emissions.

-Add CO2 emission calculations to your logistics operations
+Add CO2 emission calculations to your software and logistics operations

-Join 130+ supply chain partners in using BigMile for CO2 emission analytics.
+Join 130+ software and supply chain partners in using BigMile for CO2 emission analytics.